ScottyLabs/infrastructure/docs/secrets/01-creating-secrets.md

 # Creating Secrets

+`agenix` relies on your SSH public key, so you must have a completed user entry in [users/default.nix](../../users/default.nix).

-First, define the secret in [secrets.nix](../../secrets.nix).
+Once that is done, define the secret in [secrets.nix](../../secrets.nix).
 For example, to add a secret named `secret1` on `prod-02`, add this line:

 ```nix
 "secrets/prod-02/secret1.age".publicKeys = admins ++ [ prod-02 ];